 Drinking clean water is imperative to good health.
-Given the widespread pollution of water bodies, and ageing distribution pipelines in most cities, tap water is no longer a reliable source of water.
-The fact that most municipalities in India do not have a 24×7 supply, and restrict water supply to a few hours each day, often leads to cross contamination between sewage lines and water supply lines which run parallel to each other.
-This may result in contaminated supplies which cause water borne diseases such as typhoid, gastroenteritis, hepatitis and cholera.
+Given the widespread pollution of water bodies, and aging distribution pipelines in most cities, tap water is no longer a reliable source of water.
+The fact that most municipalities in India do not have a 24×7 supply, and restrict water supply to a few hours each day, often leads to cross-contamination between sewage lines and water supply lines which run parallel to each other.
+This may result in contaminated supplies which cause waterborne diseases such as typhoid, gastroenteritis, hepatitis, and cholera.
 Therefore, purifying the water prior to use is recommended for every household in India.
 Advances in technology have made purification relatively easy and convenient vs. the traditional system of boiling water which uses expensive fuel and has safety issues.
 Today, water purifiers have become a necessity for every household.
-However there are multiple water purifiers available in the market which use different water purification technology.
+However, there are multiple water purifiers available in the market which use different water purification technology.
 All water purifiers have their own USPs and all claim to give the best water quality.
-Hence the task of picking the best water purifier for home can leave you baffled.
+Hence the task of picking the best water purifier for your home can leave you baffled.
 Knowing which one will work for you, depends on numerous factors, the main one being the source of your drinking water.
 The type of impurities in your water will point to choosing the right purification technology.
-Are microorganisms (bacteria, viruses and cysts) the main problem, or does the water have a high level of dissolved impurities like iron, fluoride, calcium, magnesium?
+Are microorganisms (bacteria, viruses, and cysts) the main problem, or does the water have a high level of dissolved impurities like iron, fluoride, calcium, and magnesium?
 When these questions are answered, one normally decides which technology to choose.

 One key way to determine which types of impurities are predominant is to see where the water comes from.
 Is it supplied by the municipal corporation?
 Or is it distributed by private tankers or from borewells?
-Chances are that water treated by the municipal corporation in your town or city comes from surface sources, e.g lakes, rivers and dams.
+Chances are that water treated by the municipal corporation in your town or city comes from surface sources, e.g lakes, rivers, and dams.
 This water is essentially ‘soft ‘and does not contain dissolved minerals.
-On the other hand, water from borewells and supplied by tankers are mostly rich in dissolved impurities as the source of water is from under the ground and may be ‘hard’ in nature.
+On the other hand, water from borewells supplied by tankers is mostly rich in dissolved impurities as the source of water is from under the ground and maybe ‘hard’ in nature.

 The main purification technologies available today revolve around UV (UltraViolet light), and RO (Reverse Osmosis membrane).